 Resolve.
 Commit to making the change by writing it down.
 Once the idea of a change exists outside yourself it becomes more real and can be shared with others.
 By choosing words which resonate for you, you will be focussing your energy, channelling it into the differences which will make the difference.
 As well as writing a statement of intent, you’ll need a description of the sequential steps needed to achieve your change.
 And finally, you’ll need to describe the support needed to make this change.

-Few of us think we’ll need a critical friend when the going is good, but if 2020 has taught us anything, it’s that the going is not always good!
-What would you look for in a critical friend?
-How would they work with you and how would that help you?
+Few of us think we’ll need a critical friend or thinking partner when the going is good, but if the last couple of years have taught us anything, it’s that the going is not always good!
+What would you look for in a thinking partner?
+How could I work with you and how would that help you?

-Here’s what three people have said recently about working with me and the impact it’s had:
+Here’s what three people have said recently about working with me and the impact that executive coaching has had:

 “I tested a number of new strategies.
 Shirley offered insightful reflections throughout our sessions.
 I still find myself repeating her wise comments months later.”
 Meghan, arts sector